mits-gossau/web-components-toolbox/README.md

 - [ ] Template.html api call to fetch page content for previews
 - [ ] new flex-box wrapper: flex-grow (flex: 1) wrapper with empty children to simulate instead of o-wrapper width approach
 - [ ] video lazy loading analog src/es/components/web-components-toolbox/src/es/components/atoms/picture/Picture.js with intersection and data-src

+TODO in this branch:
+- [ ] wc-config fetch on event with string or dom element
+- [ ] wc-config logic at one place
+- [ ] hover on parent prototype
+- [ ] carousel teaser mobile different width
+- [ ] got imported more than once!!!